ehmorris/lunar-lander/README.md

 ### Game Ideas

-- Tally of landings and crashes in top corner
 - Move mobile booster controls to one side so they're easier to tap?
 - Add rings / bonus point areas to hit before landing
 - Make terrain land-able